 Army Emergency Relief (AER)

-Army Emergency Relief maintains two scholarship programs – the Spouse Education Assistance Program and the MG James Ursano Scholarship Program for dependent children.
+Army Emergency Relief maintains two scholarship programs – the Patty Shinseki Spouse Scholarship Program and the MG James Ursano Scholarship Program for military children.
 Both scholarships provide financial assistance for students who are pursuing their first undergraduate degree.

 Visit the Army Emergency Relief site for more details.